 My mom has visited us three times since we moved to Miami and everytime she comes she complains that there is no place for her to sit in the backyard in the shade so she can drink her morning coffee or watch the kids play.
 At our house in Colorado, she had the same issue with no seating, so I had to make her a little deck furniture set.
 I completely understand where she’s coming from because if you’ve ever been to southern Florida, then you know it can easily be a very humid 80° at nine in the morning.
 That’s no bueno!
 I know that my mom likes sitting outside, but she always comes in pretty fast just because the sun would beam down on her.
 I guess I never really paid attention to the heat and sun because I was so used to it and sunscreen is my best friend.
+Luckily, she has a daughter who is a Miami diy blogger and can come up with ideas in a heartbeat.
 I needed something that could go in our backyard that wasn’t expensive because I still want to build a backyard kitchen and need to save for that.
 I also wanted something that looked a little better than the last set I made for her.
 Here is my DIY Backyard Sunshade that completely blocks the sun for her and now she can watch the kids play without having to rush inside.
 It only took about an hour to complete and it turned out better than expected.
 Enjoy!

 What I Used: 4 Rebar Posts (We made sure that the rebar fit into the pvc), 4 Full Length- ½” PVC Conduit (Gray), 1- ½” PVC Conduit (White, Cut to the width desired for sunshade), ½” Conduit Tee Fitting, 2 Curtains, 4 Terra Cotta Pots, Flowers